Editor’s note: This article was last updated on 14 April 2023 to include information about the Intersection Observer API.

 With that, we have a fully functional infinite scroll implementation built from scratch.
 This approach allows for extensive customization and more control over functionality.
 However, it may be more time-consuming and require more maintenance than using an existing library or component.

-Using an existing infinite scroll library or component can save you time and effort as you leverage pre-built, pre-tested solutions while retaining customization options.
-One popular library for implementing infinite scrolling in React is react-infinite-scroll-component
+Using an existing infinite scroll library or component can save time and effort as you leverage pre-built and pre-tested solutions while retaining customization options.
+We will cover two of these libraries in this section:

-.
+react-infinite-scroll-component is a popular library for implementing infinite scrolling in React.
 Let’s learn how to use this library to create infinite scrolling in our React application.

-library using npm or Yarn:
+First, install react-infinite-scroll-component using npm or Yarn:

 npm install react-infinite-scroll-component or yarn add react-infinite-scroll-component